Toxblh/MTMR/README.md

 ```

 #### `pomodoro`
 > Pomodoro plugin.
-One click for start work timer, longclick for start rest timer.
+One click to start the work timer, longclick to start the rest timer.
 Click in progress for reset.
 ```js
 {
   "type": "pomodoro",